 How does ObjectBox make Edge Computing even more sustainable?

 ObjectBox improves the sustainability of Edge Computing with high performance and efficiency: our 10X speed advantage translates into less use of CPU and battery / electricity.
 With ObjectBox, devices compute 10 times as much data with equivalent power.
-Due to the small size and efficiency, ObjectBox runs on restricted devices allowing application developers to utilize existing hardware longer and/or to do more instead on existing infrastructure / hardware.
+Due to the small size and efficiency, ObjectBox runs on restricted devices allowing application developers to utilize existing hardware longer and/or to do more instead of existing infrastructure / hardware.

-Alongside the performance and size advantages, ObjectBox’ Sync solution takes care of making data available where needed when needed.
+ObjectBox’ Sync solution takes care of making data available where needed when needed.
 It allows synchronization in an offline setting and / or to the cloud.
 Based on efficient syncing principles, ObjectBox Sync aims to reduce unnecessary data traffic as much as possible and is therefore perfectly suited for efficient, useful, and sustainable Edge Computing.
 Even when syncing the same amount of data, ObjectBox Sync reduces the bandwidth needed and thus cloud networking usage, which incidentally reduces cloud costs.

-ObjectBox’ Time Series feature, provides users an intuitive dashboard to see patterns behind the data, further helping users to track thousands of data points/second in real-time.
+Finally, ObjectBox’ Time Series feature, provides users an intuitive dashboard to see patterns behind the data, further helping users to track thousands of data points/second in real-time.

 How Edge Computing enables new use cases that help make the world more sustainable